A Chiastic Reconfiguration Of Isaiah 2-4

 During the First Jewish-Roman war, the land of Judea experienced famine and drought (see also Joel 1:10-12,17-20).
 In addition, during the siege of Jerusalem, supplies of food were intentionally burned by Judahite factions to induce the defenders to fight against the siege; as a result many city dwellers and soldiers starved to death.
 (See our parse on the "70 Weeks of Daniel" [2] for more detailed historical background on this period.)

-Subunit A2: God takes away both supplies and leadership from the Judahites (3:6-7)
+Subunit A2: God takes away both supplies and leadership from the wicked Judahites (3:6-8)

 Chapter 3 6 A man will seize one of his brothers in his father’s house, and say, “You have a cloak, you be our leader; take charge of this heap of ruins!”
 7 But in that day he will cry out, “I have no remedy.
 I have no food or clothing in my house; do not make me the leader of the people.”

 The people were desperate for good leadership.
-They tried to make leaders out of those who had inherited an estate ("father's house") and had some semblance of wealth ("you have a cloak"), but no one was willing or able to take up the responsibility.
+They tried to make leaders out of those who had some semblance of wealth - someone who inherited an estate ("father's house") and had decent clothes ("you have a cloak") - but no one was willing or able to take up the responsibility.

-The wicked Judahites sin against the Lord in word and deed (see also Zeph, 1:4-9, Matt 23).
-The look on their faces is one of impudence, as they sin openly and without shame like the people of Sodom.
-They will be punished for it.
+The look on the Judahites' faces is one of impudence, as they sin openly and without remorse or shame, like the people of Sodom.
+They will be severely punished for it.

-God punished the wicked Judahites through the Romans.
-During the war, the Judahites had unwise leadership ("youths", "women") that led them into disaster (see also Isaiah 3:4).
+Before the war, the Judahites had unwise leadership ("youths", "women") that tyrannized them, and led them into wicked, Satanic doctrines and away from Jesus' message (see also Isaiah 28:7-19).

 13 The Lord takes his place in court; he rises to judge the people.
 14 The Lord enters into judgment against the elders and leaders of his people: “It is you who have ruined my vineyard; the plunder from the poor is in your houses.
 15 What do you mean by crushing my people and grinding the faces of the poor?” declares the Lord, the Lord Almighty.

-The Judahite elders and leaders (primarily the Pharisees and Scribes) were corrupt.
+The Judahite class of elders and leaders (primarily the Pharisees and Scribes) were corrupt.
 They placed the Judahites under oppressive laws (Matt 23:4) and abused their position to take advantage of the poor.
+They will be judged by God and punished for it.

 Subunit A1: The punishment of Jerusalem's women (3:16-17)